Fenl FAQ

 -

-is always discrete, and produces values at the set of timescondition
+when(condition, value)returns the value ofvalueevery timeconditionproduces the valuetrue.
+The result ofwhenis always discrete, and produces values at the set of timesconditionproduces the valuetrue.

 the set of times at which values are produced.
 Kaskada’s compute engine

-requires building a new table.
-In other cases, when
+while when requires building a new table.
+In other cases, when may

 be more performant if it allows subsequent operations to be computed